aki2274/KOnezumi-AID/README.md

 #### Search by gene symbol
 You can obtain the gRNAs that are present in all transcript variants.
+> [!NOTE]
-(If the gene has one transcript, the result is the same as searching by the transcript name)
+> If the gene has one transcript, the result is the same as searching by the transcript name

 #### Search by transcript name
 You can obtain the transcript's gRNAs and access more information about the gRNAs.